devartgr/joomla-devart-gallery/README.md

 Uploads:

-- strict filename policy enabled
+- Strict filename policy enabled
-- optimized output sizing
+- Optimized output sizing
-- safe upload size limits
+- Safe upload size limits

 Migration:

-- use Legacy mode only for archive compatibility
+- Use Legacy mode only for archive compatibility
-- use Active galleries for all new content
+- Use Active galleries for all new content

 ---

 ## Known Notes

+- Existing Active and Legacy galleries build thumbnail cache only when first requested
+- New gallery uploads generate thumbnails automatically
 - Always test template compatibility and caching behavior before full production rollout

 ---